retrocomputacion/retroterm/README.md

 - New command `$B6` to scroll the text window up or down X number of rows.
 - SID streaming now better supports tunes using _hardrestart_, a special version of _SIDdump_ and updated version of _RetroBBS_ is required.
 - New compile target `ultimate` compiles with timings compatible with the Swiftlink emulation in the Ultimate1541-II/II+ and Ultimate64.
-- Basic configuration screen by pressing `C= + F7`, terminal screen is not preserved.
+- Basic configuration screen by pressing `CBM`+`F7`, terminal screen is not preserved.
 - ACIA based versions now allow selection of the interface base address ($DE00 or $DF00).
 - Connected disk drives are scanned on first run, and can be selected when downloading a file with command `$86`.